-With numerous events and activities taking place we

-encourage you to keep updated on the latest news and events by following one or all of Schulich's exclusive Alumni social media channels: LinkedIn, Twitter and Facebook or visit the Alumni website, schulich.yorku.ca/alumni, for regular updates including access to the monthly Alumni eNewsletter.
-The Alumni Relations Office will also regularly post updates on key programs and events via student and alumni social media channels.
+With numerous events and activities taking place we encourage you to keep updated on the latest news and events by following Schulich's exclusive Alumni social media channel: LinkedIn or visit the Alumni website, schulich.yorku.ca/alumni, for regular updates including access to the monthly Alumni eNewsletter.
+The Alumni Engagement Office will also regularly post updates on key programs and events via student and alumni social media channels.